ALU-BSE/event-locator-challenge-fniyonshuti/README.md

 - **No Results**: If no events match your criteria, a friendly message is displayed

 ### Event Details (`event-details.html`)
-- **Complete Information**: View full event details including image and description
+- **Complete Information**: View full event details, including image and description
 - **Navigation**: Use the "Back to Events" button to return to the event list
 - **Responsive Layout**: Details are displayed in a responsive grid layout

-## 🎨 Design Features
+##  Design Features

 ### Color Scheme
 - **Primary Gradient**: Blue to purple (`#667eea` to `#764ba2`)